adamwilczynski/algorithms-and-data-structures/sorting/raport/raport.md

 #### Worst Case

-Numbers are sorted, but from greatest to the smallest (decreasing order - maximum number of operations will be performed)
+Numbers are sorted, but from greatest to the smallest (decreasing order - maximum number of operations will be performed).

 #### Average Case